pastynko/IpCamera/README.md

 Some additional things to check to get it working are:

 + Currently the poll time of the group must be the same or less than the total time contained in each cameras m3u8 files.
-If you have 3 seconds worth of video segments, this is the max time you can set to the Poll time to.
+If you have 3 seconds worth of video segments in the cameras HLS stream, this is the max time you can set to the Poll time of the group to.
 If your not using HLS and are just using ipcamera.jpg to display the groups picture with, then the poll time can be set to a wider range.
 + All cameras should have the same HLS segment size setting.
 1 and 2 second long segments have been tested to work.